polkadot-developers/polkadot-docs/infrastructure/staking-mechanics/offenses-and-slashes.md

 Validators engaging in bad actor behavior in the network may be subject to slashing if they commit a qualifying offense.
 When a validator is slashed, they and their nominators lose a percentage of their staked DOT or KSM, from as little as 0.01% up to 100% based on the severity of the offense.
 Nominators are evaluated for slashing against their active validations at any given time.
 Validator nodes are evaluated as discrete entities, meaning an operator can't attempt to mitigate the offense on another node they operate in order to avoid a slash.

 Any slashed DOT or KSM will be added to the [Treasury](https://wiki.polkadot.network/docs/learn-polkadot-opengov-treasury){target=\_blank} rather than burned or distributed as rewards.
-Moving slashed funds to the Treasury allows an opportunity to quickly move tokens away from malicious validators while maintaining the ability to revert faulty slashes when needed.
+Moving slashed funds to the Treasury allows tokens to be quickly moved away from malicious validators while maintaining the ability to revert faulty slashes when needed.

 ??? info "Multiple active nominations"
     A nominator with a very large bond may nominate several validators in a single era.
 In this case, a slash is proportionate to the amount staked to the offending validator.
 Stake allocation and validator activation is controlled by the [Phragmén algorithm](https://wiki.polkadot.network/docs/learn-phragmen#understanding-phragm%C3%A9n){target=\_blank}.

 A validator slash creates an `unapplied` state transition.
 You can view pending slashes on [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/staking/slashes){target=\_blank}.
-The UI will display the slash per validator, followed by the affected nominators and the slash amounts.
+The UI will display the slash per validator, the affected nominators, and the slash amounts.
 The unapplied state includes a 27-day grace period during which a governance proposal can be made to reverse the slash.
 Once this grace period expires, the slash is applied.

 #### Equivocation Slash

 The Web3 Foundation's [Slashing mechanisms](https://research.web3.foundation/Polkadot/security/slashing/amounts){target=\_blank} page provides guidelines for evaluating the security threat level of different offenses and determining penalties proportionate to the threat level of the offense.
 Offenses requiring coordination between validators or extensive computational costs to the system will typically call for harsher penalties than those more likely to be unintentional than malicious.
-A description of potential offenses for each threat level, and the corresponding penalties, is as follows:
+A description of potential offenses for each threat level and the corresponding penalties is as follows:

-- **Level 1** - honest misconduct such as isolated cases of unresponsivness
+- **Level 1** - honest misconduct such as isolated cases of unresponsiveness
     - **Penalty** - validator can be kicked out or slashed up to 0.1% of stake in the validator slot
 - **Level 2** - misconduct that can occur honestly but is a sign of bad practices.
 Examples include repeated cases of unresponsiveness and isolated cases of equivocation
     - **Penalty** - slash of up to 1% of stake in the validator slot
-- **Level 3** - misconduct that is likely intentional but of limited affect on the performance or security of the network.
+- **Level 3** - misconduct that is likely intentional but of limited effect on the performance or security of the network.
 This level will typically include signs of coordination between validators.
 Examples include repeated cases of equivocation or isolated cases of unjustified voting on GRANDPA
     - **Penalty** - reduction in networking reputation metrics, slash of up to 10% of stake in the validator slot
 - **Level 4** - misconduct that poses severe security or monetary risk to the system or mass collusion.
 Examples include signs of extensive coordination, creating a serious security risk to the system, or forcing the system to use extensive resources to counter the misconduct
     - **Penalty** - slash of up to 100% of stake in the validator slot